frontity/docs/docs/deployment/deploy-on-heroku.md

 > heroku create
 ```

-Heroku generates a random name for your app (`shielded-gorge-51896` in the example), or you can pass a parameter to specify your own app name.
+Heroku will generate a random name for your app (`shielded-gorge-51896` in the example), or you can pass a parameter to specify your own app name.

 ```text
 ⬢  my-frontity-project  master ⦾ heroku create